Janosik15041/Anomaly_detector/README.md

 gunicorn --worker-class gevent --workers 1 --bind 0.0.0.0:8080 main:app
 ```

-The application will be available at `http://localhost:8080`
+The application will be available at `http://localhost:8080` Unless that port is taken on your locla machine.

 ### Basic Workflow